melkonyanmelanie/Capstone-Project/README.md

-# Particle Tracking in Liquid-Crystal Microscopy Videos
+# Data-Driven Modeling of Particle Transport and Tracking Evolution in Complex Media

 ## 1. Project objective